OK-N: Technical regulations

 Engines, chassis, bodywork, brakes, and tyres are subject to the homologation and approval system operated by the CIK-FIA.
 Each year, the specific tyres and fuel for use in competition are selected after a call for tenders.
 With elimination of the clutch, electric starter, battery, and electrical wiring, TKART described the OK-N regulations as being "as simple as it gets".

-World Cup specification

-The Road to the World Cup at Franciacorta in 2023 used Group 1 engines and chassis, and Vega XH3 option tyres.
+Competitors are mandated to hold either an F-grade or an E-grade International Karting Licence issued by their ASN, requiring drivers to be aged 14 or over.